Contrast-Security-OSS/adr-runbooks/_runbooks/jndi-injection.md

 ## Blocked

-"Blocked" outcome means Contrast detected an input coming into an application that is then used to create a JNDI Query with the protocol RMI or LDAP and Contrast stopped the Query from executing.
+"Blocked" outcome means Contrast detected a JNDI Query with the protocol RMI or LDAP, which did not match the defined "PROVIDER_URL", and Contrast stopped the Query from executing.

 To verify this is a true positive, review the following attributes of the event: